 - ½ cup kosher salt

 - ¼ cup granulated garlic

-- 6-8 sprigs of fresh thyme (sub rosemary if you prefer)
+- 6 to 8 sprig fresh thyme (substitute rosemary if you prefer)

-- 1 chunk of favorite smoke wood (I used post oak)
+- 1 chunk your favorite smoke wood (I used post oak)

 - Season the steak liberally with salt, pepper and garlic, being sure to hit the top, bottom and the sides

 - Set up the grill for indirect or two zone grilling which means coals on one side and nothing on the other, or coals at the bottom and a plate setter in the middle in the case of a kamado grill

 - Toss in a chunk of hardwood for smoke flavor (oak and pecan work beautifully here)